-How to Draw a Dagger (6 Easy Steps)
+How to Draw a Dagger in 6 Steps

-Learn to Draw a Dagger in 6 Easy to Follow Steps
+Learn to Draw a Dagger in 6 Easy Steps

 And that’s why…